 A description of the Company's transactions with Wakefern, its principal supplier, and with other related parties is included in the Company's Annual Report on Form 10-K for the year ended July 28, 2018.

-There have been no significant changes in the Company's relationships or nature of transactions with related parties during the first 13 weeks of fiscal 2019 except for an additional required investment in Wakefern common stock of \$1,482, inclusive of an initial required investment related to the Bronx, New York City store.
+Wakefern has increased from time to time the required investment in its common stock for each supermarket owned by a member, with the exact amount per store computed based on the amount of each store's purchases from Wakefern.
+During the 26 weeks ended January 26, 2019, the required investment in Wakefern common stock increased \$1,482, inclusive of an initial required investment related to the Bronx, New York City store.